ryukau/VSTPlugins/README.md

 - [Uhhyou Plugins (Documentation)](https://ryukau.github.io/VSTPlugins/)

 The plugins are available at [release page](https://github.com/ryukau/VSTPlugins/releases).
-To install from a zip package, refer to [a section on the manual](https://ryukau.github.io/VSTPlugins/manual/SevenDelay/SevenDelay_en.html#installation).
+To install from a zip package, refer to [a section in the manual](https://ryukau.github.io/VSTPlugins/manual/SevenDelay/SevenDelay_en.html#installation).

 - `UhhyouPlugins*.zip` contains everything. (`*` is a wildcard character.)
 - Other zip files are individual plugins.